 The best time of year to experience this section of the Pacific Crest Trail is from June to September.
 Keep in mind that June can still be snowy at upper elevations, but mid-July through early September is usually snow free.

-For some additional reading on the northern California section of the Pacific Crest trail, check out the Pacific Crest Trail: Northern California and also see Pacific Crest Trail Pocket Maps For Northern California.
-The Northern California PCT is also covered in the Pacific Crest Trail Data Book.
+For some additional reading on the northern California section of the Pacific Crest trail, check out the Pacific Crest Trail: Northern California and also see Pacific Crest Trail Pocket Atlas For Northern California.
+The Northern California PCT is also covered in the Pacific Crest Trail Data Book 2021.
 Click here to download the Northern California Pacific Crest Trail GPX file-format (left click on link and select "Save As").
 Click here for information on additional California hiking trails.

 The Oregon section of the Pacific Crest Trail (PCT) runs 430 miles across volcanic peaks and past scenic lakes.
 This section, from near Siskiyou Summit (elev.
 4,310') in southernmost Oregon to the Washington border, is not only the shortest, but is also the easiest to hike or ride.
 Oregon's Cascade Range is a subdued volcanic landscape, having a gentle crest that is fairly constant in elevation.
 The highest point in Oregon is an unnamed saddle (elev.
 7,560') north of Mt.
 Thielson.
 This, and other ancient volcanoes-Diamond Peak, Mt.
 Washington, and Three Finger Jack, plus recently active Mt.
 McLoughlin, Mt.
 Mazama (Crater Lake), the Three Sisters, Mt.
 Jefferson, and Mt.
 Hood - punctuate the skyline.
 Click here for a full-screen, printable Oregon PCT GPS map.